 - Track progress toward goals

-Read more about the SDLMI through the SDLMI Teacher's Guide that describes the learning model and how teachers can use the model to support students with or without disabilities.
-Additional information is also found on our SDLMI information page.
+Read more about the SDLMI through the SDLMI Teacher's Guide (PDF) that describes the learning model and how teachers can use the model to support students with or without disabilities.